dqrobotics/dqrobotics.github.io/docs/installation/cpp.rst

 Release PPA
 ==================

-The official support is for Ubuntu 16.04/18.04 LTS using our Stable PPA (https://launchpad.net/~dqrobotics-dev/+archive/ubuntu/release).
+The official support is for Ubuntu 16.04/18.04 LTS using our Stable-PPA_.

 .. code-block:: bash